opensource-expert/powerdns-shell-wrapper/README.md

 # pdns_zone.py

-**/!\** refactoring to full python code, some bash version code may not work yet.

-A small command line wrapper to manage zone via powerdns, use only API, powerdns V3.4.
+Shell command line wrapper to manage DNS zones for PowerDNS, use only API, for powerdns V3.4.

 This wrapper is designed to work with [powerDNS api](https://doc.powerdns.com/3/httpapi/README/).